 Political Participation

-The 86 members of Oman’s Consultative Council (the Majlis al-Shura), the lower house, are elected every four years by Omanis (women and men) over the age of 21.
+The 90 members of Oman’s Consultative Council (the Majlis al-Shura), the lower house, are elected every four years by Omanis – women and men – over age 21.
 Each of the country’s wilayats has at least one representative seat allocated to them.
 Wilayats with a population of 30,000 or more are assigned two seats.
+The most recent Majlis al-Shura elections took place in October 2023.
+Only 50% of Omanis eligible to vote registered for this election, with a 65% turnout (compared to 49% in 2019), despite the fact that the election was conducted entirely via the Intikhab mobile telephone app.

 Free and fair elections